 You should also keep in mind that HMRC will insist that all other ongoing taxes are paid promptly when due.
 After all, there is little point in HMRC agreeing to a time to pay arrangement for VAT if you fail to pay corporation tax.

 I Am Contesting HMRC Debt, Will This Affect an HMRC Time to Pay Arrangement?

 You should commit to paying what you can of your time to pay HMRC arrangement whilst the matter is being resolved.
 HMRC will not waive the right to pursue taxes they know that are owed on the basis that they may have the whole amount wrong.

 The onus is always on you to disprove HMRC’s claim for taxes owed and you will be expected to have a clear audit trail of paperwork to support your case.

 I Have Received a Threat from the HMRC Debt Enforcement Unit for a Failed HMRC Time to Pay Arrangement.
 What Should I Do?

-To speak with a time to pay specialist contact us today on 08000 746 757; or you can speak with Sue, our senior consultant on 07785 701 151.
+To speak with a time to pay specialist, contact us today on 08000 746 757; or you can speak with Sue, our senior consultant on 07949 969 006.
 You can also use the Live Support feature on the bottom-right of this page.